 Loneliness wasn’t much of a big issue for me.
 There’s always the internet to keep me company.
 I also interacted with different people everyday and even if I didn’t, I was normally too busy online to even think that I needed somebody to talk to.

 One of biggest concerns I had was money.
 After almost 6 months on the road, I was starting to worry where I was going to get funds especially when they were depleting.
-My earnings laptop roadonline were sometimes not enough.
+My earnings online were sometimes not enough.
 Luckily, opportunities came by and these have proven to be miracles of which I am thankful for the instruments that have made me continue my journey.

 Consequently, the reason why I was running out of money was because I satisfied my cravings for sleep.
 While other location-independent workers put more time and effort in launching businesses, I reverted to just finishing jobs on a basic level.
 Once I’ve met the minimum amount to send money home and enough for my basic needs, I stopped working.
 I just wanted to sleep all day and enjoy the stillness of things.
 I didn’t maximize my full potential.